jetsonsystems/MediaManagerStorage/lib/data-model/plm-storage-ref/README.md

   * account: Google account / username associated with the account used to store the asset.
 The user's Google email address.
   * file_id: Google Drive file ID to use to retrieve file.

-Note, a "File Resource":https://developers.google.com/drive/v2/reference/files#resource contains a downloadUrl.
+Note, a [File Resource](https://developers.google.com/drive/v2/reference/files#resource) contains a downloadUrl.
 That is a "short lived" URL, and is hence NOT captured in the *<b>ref</b>* meta-data.